roeorr/RMO-Website/README.md

 Roland Orr

+My project can be viewed at http://roeorr.github.io/RMO-Website/index.html .

 The media I clips I generated were the teleporting girl, radio broadcast, and radio infomercial.
 These clips can be found in the media folder of my project.

 Teleporting Girl clip shows a girl transporting a guy out of the middle of the street.